-Centennial Trail to close during creek repairs - NewsBreak
+Centennial Trail to Close During Creek Repairs - NewsBreak

 - Planting a variety of native and fire-resistant plant species around specific creek areas.

-The construction and rehabilitation project will last approximately 8 to 10 months, starting at the eastern/upstream portion of Centennial Creek (Lana Street to Nickerson Drive).
-The city intends to close the walking path for public safety as heavy equipment conducts the work.
+The construction and rehabilitation project will last approximately 8 to 10 weeks, starting at the eastern/upstream portion of Centennial Creek (Lana Street to Nickerson Drive).
+The City intends to close the walking path for public safety as heavy equipment conducts the work.
 The closure is estimated to begin Aug.
-15, through Sept.
+15 through Sept.
 18, provided that construction schedule remains as planned.
 The second phase will be located at the western/downstream portion of the creek (Nickerson Drive to Navajo Avenue).
 The closure is estimated to begin Sept.
-19, through Oct.
-15, provided that the construction schedule remains as planned.
+19 through Oct.
+15 provided that the construction schedule remains as planned.
 Signage and fencing will be installed to deter pedestrians and ensure safety.

 Funding: